blinklet/learning/data-science/pandas-data-from-database.md

 When Pandas is installed, [NumPy](https://numpy.org/) will also be installed NumPy (Numerical Python) is an open source Python library that’s used for working with numerical data in Python.

-### New frameworks
+### Other frameworks

-While Pandas and NumPy are the current standard for data analytics in Python, some new projects are on the horizon that claim to be more modern and efficient.
+While Pandas and NumPy are often used for data analytics in Python, some new projects are on the horizon that claim to be more modern and efficient.
 [Apache Arrow](https://arrow.apache.org/) could be used in place of NumPy and [Polars](https://www.pola.rs/) could be used in place of Pandas.
 For now, we will use Pandas, which uses Numpy.

+For very large use-cases, Pandas and Numpy can be replaced by a "big data" framework like [Apache Spark](https://spark.apache.org/), which provide dataframe functionality [similar to Pandas](https://towardsdatascience.com/spark-vs-pandas-part-2-spark-c57f8ea3a781) and enables parallel data processing, including the ability to store and process data sets stored on multiple computers.
+Spark is incorporated into [Databricks](https://www.databricks.com/), part of the Nokia Advanced Analytics offering.

 ## Install Jupyter Notebooks